aborozdykh/open-address-hashmap/README.md

     - get(int key);
     - size();

-If the HashMap is 75% full, it will be resized.
+By default, if the HashMap is 75% full, it will be resized.
+It is possible to set a custom load factor when creating HashMap.

 Linear probing implementation uses only one hash function: